huyhoang1001/async-telemetry-gateway/blog.md

 `mpsc` channels provide FIFO ordering per producer.
 Device 1's readings always arrive in temporal sequence, but Device 1's message might arrive before or after Device 2's concurrent message.
 This per-producer ordering preserves individual device trends while allowing natural interleaving.

+**Sender and Receiver Lifecycle**

+`mpsc` channels have specific drop semantics that affect system behavior:

+- **Sender lifecycle**: Each device holds a `Sender<TelemetryData>`.
+When a device task completes (normal shutdown or panic), its sender is automatically dropped
+- **Multiple senders**: The aggregator's receiver stays open as long as ANY sender exists.
+With 7 device senders, the channel closes only when all 7 devices shut down
+- **Receiver lifecycle**: When the aggregator drops its receiver, all device `send()` operations immediately return `Err(SendError)`, causing devices to detect the closed channel and exit
+- **Graceful vs abrupt closure**:
+  - Normal shutdown: Devices receive shutdown signal → drop senders → receiver detects closure via `recv() = None`
+  - Aggregator crash: Receiver drops → all device sends fail → devices detect failure and exit

+This automatic cleanup prevents zombie tasks and ensures consistent shutdown behavior regardless of failure scenarios.

 ### Broadcast Distribution for Client Fan-Out

 `broadcast` channels address the fundamental challenge of one-to-many distribution with heterogeneous consumer performance: